-The SafeNet USB HSM is a small form-factor physical device connected via USB to the Microsoft Root CA Server.
+- The SafeNet USB HSM is a small form-factor physical device connected via USB to the Microsoft Root CA Server.
 To sign and issue a new Issuing CA certificate, the SafeNet USB HSM must be connected directly to the Root CA. Because the SafeNet USB HSM is primarily used to protect the Root CA's keys, it is typically stored securely in a vault.
-The SafeNet USB HSM is backed up (i.e., cloned) to a secondary SafeNet USB HSM for redundancy.
+The SafeNet USB HSM is backed up (i.e., cloned) to a secondary SafeNet USB HSM for redundancy. - SafeNet Luna Network HSM 7 is a network-attached HSM that is tightly integrated with the Microsoft Issuing CA that is located on a VM in the management cluster as a root of trust for FIPS 140-2 Level 3 Compliance.